samurtilki/sorry/README.md

 This holds true across all complex systems.
 Dependencies and interactions are more important than the building blocks themselves.

 As science became increasingly reductionist, it began to fail in key areas: billions were spent on string theory and particle physics, billions more on Alzheimer’s, cancer, and cell therapy research, and immense efforts were poured into bridging algebraic number theory and harmonic analysis.
-Scientists told us oils and eggs were bad for us, and allowed lead and microplastics into our food and air — permanently damaging our world and civilization.
+Scientists told us oils and eggs were bad for us, and allowed lead and microplastics into our food and air — permanently damaging our world and civilization, public trust.

 To me, it was clear we were failing — and most likely headed toward mutual destruction, since our growth was dependent on continued scientific and technological advancement.